 Straight out of the pages of a storybook.

-This whitewashed, thatched farmhouse in the Banghoek Private Nature Reserve has been lovingly renovated into a magical escape by its passionate owners Daniel Phillips and Debbie Goldstein.
-The 1 000-hectare reserve itself is a pristine, fynbos-strewn wonderland, protecting many rare and endangered plants, and home to baboons, antelope, aardvarks, porcupines, myriad birds and elusive leopards.
+This whitewashed, thatched farmhouse in the Banghoek Private Nature Reserve has been lovingly renovated into a magical escape by its passionate owners, Daniel Phillips and Debbie Goldstein.
+The 1 000-hectare reserve – nestled in the little-known Kapteinskloof Valley – is a pristine, fynbos-strewn wonderland, protecting many rare and endangered plants, and home to baboons, antelope, zebras, aardvarks, porcupines, myriad birds and elusive leopards.

 A very special place

-There is so much to love and immerse yourself in – a patio strung with fairylights; a lush garden of trees, flowers, lawns and secret nooks; hammocks, beanbags and deckchairs around every turn; the sound of a nearby stream; a small pool to dip into; a citrus orchard; mountain views… It’s an idyllic spot to take time out.
+There is so much to love to immerse yourself in – a patio strung with fairylights; a lush garden of trees, flowers, lawns and secret nooks; hammocks, beanbags and deckchairs around every turn; the sound of a nearby stream; a small pool to dip into; an ever-expanding citrus orchard; mountain views… It’s an idyllic spot in which to take it slow, whether that’s cooking hearty comfort food, stargazing around a braai fire, picnicking under the big old oak tree or curling up to read a book.

 Love and light

-Every room of the house opens onto the gorgeous garden (painstakingly created by Daniel) and the endless nature beyond that.
-The interiors are every bit as breathtaking, courtesy of Debbie’s tasteful eye (she also owns Madison Boutique, a designer-clothing store at Constantia Village, Cape Town).
+Every room of the house opens onto the gorgeous garden, which was painstakingly created by Daniel, and the endless nature beyond that.
+The interiors are every bit as breathtaking, courtesy of Debbie’s tasteful eye (she also owns Madison Boutique, a designer-clothing store in Cape Town).
 Thoughtful touches abound, from exquisite soaps, candles, throws and linen to the art and books.
-It’s kind to the Earth, too: off-grid and solar-powered.
+It’s kind to the Earth, too, off-grid and solar-powered.

 For Debbie, it’s been a “labour of love”, turning “a funny old house with small windows on a sandpit” into a dreamy, light-filled home with an Eden-esque garden.
-Around 2 000 trees were planted, along with the lawns and indigenous shrubs.
+More than 2 000 trees have been planted in the surrounding orchards, along with the lawns and indigenous shrubs.

 You’ll come here for all of the above, and find the true luxury of privacy and a remote, unspoilt setting.
-And according to the owners, the winter days are positively balmy.
+And according to the owners, the winter days are positively balmy and the best time to enjoy this area… it’s nicer for hiking and the rockpools in the mountains are full.

 The lodgings

-- 3 bedrooms (one king bed, two queen beds); one is an attic room
+- 3 bedrooms (one in the attic): king bed, two queen beds + daybed/sleeper couch

 - fully equipped kitchen (with a dishwasher)